michaelpq/michaelpq.github.io/_posts/2018-06-03-postgres-11-partition-pruning.markdown

                                        /           \
                                  child_30_35  child_35_40

+And this tree can be done with the following SQL queries:

     =# CREATE TABLE child_30_40 PARTITION OF parent_tab
          FOR VALUES FROM (30) TO (40)
          PARTITION BY RANGE(id);